maratsafin601/asan-project/documents/METHODS.md

 Positive test cases:
 1. Validate that a valid `GET` request returns a `200` or `OK` status code.
 1. Verify that a `GET` request to a specific resource returns the correct data, it can be an object, or a list of objects.
 For example, `GET` `/users` returns a list of users, `GET` `/users/{id}` returns a specified user.

+Negative test cases:
+1. Send GET request to a non-existing resource .
+Expected status code: `404` or `NOT_FOUND`.
+1. Send GET request to a forbidden resource .
+Expected status code: `403` or `FORBIDDEN`.
+1. Send GET request with a bad access token .
+Expected status code: `401` or `UNAUTHORIZED`.

 ## POST